eweviwo/central/CONTRIBUTING.md

 # Applications (for Producers & Presenters)

-This section contains our aproach to accepting and vetting interest to make a podcast episode from anyone.
-There is an application link for [Producers]() and [Presenters]().
-Kindly click on a choice of your application.
-The application process is open to improvement so we have provided a set of notepad files to invite anyone who can improve the process by submitting an issue or PR also.
+This section contains our approach to accepting and vetting interest to make a podcast episode from anyone.
+There are application links for interested producers and presenters in this repo.
+The application process is open to improvement so we have provided a set of instructions towards how to do it.
 The repo is available [here](https://github.com/eweviwo/applications).

 # Production System Development